mikejac/node-red-contrib-google-smarthome/README.md

 - Check Node-Red's debug panel for error messages.
 - Unlink and relink your account in the Google Home app.
 Check Node-RED's debug panel for errors while doing so.
 - If you are having trouble linking your account, try turning off Wi-Fi on your phone to use only the cellular network.
-- If you are having trouble linking your account, disable "Use Google Login" and try logging in with username/password first.
-You can switch back to Google Login later.
 - Restart your flows (using the `Restart Flows` option in the dropdown menu of the deploy button) while the debug panel is open to see any error messages during initialization.
 - Check the logs at [Google Cloud Logs](https://console.cloud.google.com/logs/).
 Make sure you selected the correct project.